bang-olufsen/beoremote-halo/README.md

-## Welcome
 Welcome to the public GitHub page for the Bang & Olufsen Beoremote Halo.
 Beoremote Halo gives you all the convenience of a simple user interface to operate your Bang & Olufsen music system.
 When you get close to Beoremote Halo, the display lights up and offers you a one button press to select your music.
 There is no need to use your mobile device or to pull anything out of your pocket and fiddle around trying to find the right app to get started.
 With the Home Automation System API your remote can also be extended to control your Home.
 <br />
 <br />
-You can find out more about Beoremote Halo on the Bang & Olufsen retail website [here](https://www.bang-olufsen.com/en/us/accessories/beoremote-halo):
+You can find out more about Beoremote Halo on the Bang & Olufsen retail website [here](https://www.bang-olufsen.com/en/us/accessories/beoremote-halo)
 <br />
 <br />
 <br />

-## Beoremote Halo Home Automation System API
+## API
 The Home Automation System API is an open source Async API that allows you to interact with a Beoremote Halo from a control system.
 Using a websocket to communicate with the Beoremote Halo, it is possible to create a configuration of buttons on the Beoremote Halo to work with your Home automation and control all your Home Automation systems with an easily accessible and well crafted remote.
 The API works with both the wall mounted and table versions of the Beoremote Halo.